kgateway-dev/kgateway/docs/content/security/rate_limiting/_index.md

 supports the full Envoy rate limit server API (with some additional enhancements, e.g. rule priority), as well as a simplified API built on top of this service.
 Gloo uses this rate-limit service to enforce rate-limits.
 The rate-limit service can work in tandem with the Gloo external auth service to define separate rate-limit policies for authorized & unauthorized users.
-The Gloo Enteprise rate-limit service enabled and configured by default, no configuration is needed to point Gloo toward the rate-limit service.
+The Gloo Enteprise rate-limit service is enabled and configured by default, no configuration is needed to point Gloo toward the rate-limit service.

 ### Rate Limit Configuration